nigelvh/K7NVH-PoE-PDU/README.md

 For example, to set the voltage reference calibration to 4.2V, the following are valid 'SETVREF' syntaxes. `SETVREF4200` `SETVREF 4200`

+### SETVCALMAIN
+The 'SETVCALMAIN' command is used only during calibration of the PDU.
+Measuring the voltage divider on the MAIN bus with an accurate voltage meter, calibration of MAIN bus voltage supply measurements can be made.

+'SETVCALMAIN' is a unitless multiplier, specified in VALUE*10, and accepts values from 170 to 130 (17.0X to 13.0X).
+The default value if uncalibrated is the dividers's nominal voltage division of 15.0X.

+For example, to set the divider reference calibration to 15.0X, the following are valid 'SETVCALMAIN' syntaxes. `SETVCALMAIN150` `SETVCALMAIN 150`

-### SETVCAL
+### SETVCALALT
-The 'SETVCAL' command is used only during calibration of the PDU.
-Measuring the voltage divider on the input port with an accurate voltage meter, calibration of voltage supply measurements can be made.
+The 'SETVCALALT' command is used only during calibration of the PDU.
+Measuring the voltage divider on the ALT bus with an accurate voltage meter, calibration of ALT bus voltage supply measurements can be made.

-'SETVCAL' is a unitless multiplier, specified in VALUE*10, and accepts values from 150 to 70 (15.0X to 7.0X).
-The default value if uncalibrated is the dividers's nominal voltage division of 11.0X.
+'SETVCALALT' is a unitless multiplier, specified in VALUE*10, and accepts values from 170 to 130 (17.0X to 13.0X).
+The default value if uncalibrated is the dividers's nominal voltage division of 15.0X.

-For example, to set the divider reference calibration to 11.0X, the following are valid 'SETVCAL' syntaxes. `SETVCAL110` `SETVCAL 110`
+For example, to set the divider reference calibration to 15.0X, the following are valid 'SETVCALALT' syntaxes. `SETVCALALT150` `SETVCALALT 150`

 ### SETICAL
 The 'SETICAL' command is used only during calibration of the PDU.
-Measuring the voltage divider on the current sense op amp for a given port with an accurate meter, calibration of current sense measurements can be made.
+Measuring the gain on the current sensor for a given port with an accurate meter, calibration of current sense measurements can be made.

-'SETICAL' is a unitless multiplier, specified in VALUE*10, and accepts values from 160 to 60 (16.0X to 6.0X).
-The default value if uncalibrated is the dividers's nominal voltage division of 11.0X.
+'SETICAL' is a unitless multiplier, specified in VALUE*10, and accepts values from 480 to 520 (48.0X to 52.0X).
+The default value if uncalibrated is the nominal gain of 50.0X.

-For example, to set the calibration on port 1 to 11.0X, the following is valid 'SETICAL' syntax. `SETICAL 1 110`
+For example, to set the calibration on port 1 to 50.0X, the following is valid 'SETICAL' syntax. `SETICAL 1 500`

+### SETBUSMAIN
+The 'SETBUSMAIN' command is used to reference a given port against the MAIN bus voltage.
+This voltage reference is used in Power calculations, as well as in voltage control.

+The PDU supports setting multiple ports at a time to be referenced to the MAIN bus.
+'A' can also be substituted for a port number to change all ports. `SETBUSMAIN 1` `SETBUSMAIN 1 2 3 4` `SETBUSMAIN A`

+### SETBUSALT
+The 'SETBUSALT' command is used to reference a given port against the ALT bus voltage.
+This voltage reference is used in Power calculations, as well as in voltage control.

+The PDU supports setting multiple ports at a time to be referenced to the ALT bus.
+'A' can also be substituted for a port number to change all ports. `SETBUSALT 1` `SETBUSALT 1 2 3 4` `SETBUSALT A`

 ### DEBUG
 The 'DEBUG' command is useful for debugging PDU state.
 It will output a variety of values, and may not be formatted for easy understanding.